Pala d'Oro: Description

-The altarpiece is 3 meters (9.8 ft) wide by 2 meters (6.6 ft) tall.
+The altarpiece is 334 cm (10 ft 11½") wide by 212 cm (6ft 11½") tall.
 It is made of gold and silver, 187 enamel plaques, and 1,927 gems.
 These include 526 pearls, 330 garnets, 320 emeralds, 255 sapphires, 183 amethysts, 175 agates, 75 rubies, 34 topazes, 16 carnelians, and 13 jaspers.

 Top Section

 The altarpiece consists of two parts.
 The enamels in the top section of the Pala d'Oro contain the Archangel Michael at the center, with six images depicting the Life of Christ on either side of him, which were added in 1209.
 They show the Entry of Christ into Jerusalem, Descent into Limbo, Crucifixion, Ascension, Pentecost, and Death of the Virgin.
 It's generally thought that these were not originally part of the altarpiece, as their stylistic features place them into the 12th century, and they were probably looted during the Fourth Crusade.

 Bottom Section

-The bottom section contains the enamels that told the Life of St. Mark.
-These were created in 1105 in Constantinople, and were commissioned by Doge Ordelaffo Falier.
-They used to be positioned along the base, but have since been moved to their current position along the sides and the top row of this section.
+In the centre of the bottom section is Christ Pantocrator.